ksu-cs-textbooks/cis526/content/x-examples/04-authentication/01-bypass.md

     return authenticateUser(token, next);
   }
 ))

+// Default functions to serialize and deserialize a session passport.serializeUser(function(user, done) {
+  done(null, user);
+});

+passport.deserializeUser(function(user, done) {
+  done(null, user);
+});
 ```

 In this file, we created an `authenticateUser` function that will look for a user based on a given username.
 If found, it will return that user by calling the `next` middleware function.
 Otherwise, it will call that function and provide `false`.

 Below, we configure Passport.js using the `passport.use` function to define the various authentication strategies we want to use.
 In this case, we'll start with the [Unique Token Strategy](https://www.passportjs.org/packages/passport-unique-token/), which uses a token provided as part of a query to the web server.

+In addition, we need to implement some default functions to handle serializing and deserializing a user from a session.
+These functions don't really have any content in our implementation; we just need to include the default code.

 Finally, since Passport.js acts as a global object, we don't even have to export anything from this file!